mota494/42_minishell/README.md

 "'"$USER"'" -> not expanding, HAS TO expand

 for some reason '"$USER"'$PWD'"$USER"' is adding a random ! to the end of the string

-echo -nnnnnnnnnnnn has to be dealt with and should accept it as a flag

-if the command line is empty than it shouldn't be added to the history